 - Go up the TV tower in Berlin and take in the sights of the city from breathtaking heights.

 Where to stay in Germany

-Luxury accommodation near Munich: Emma says that Schloss Elmau is “a perfect place to stay for families wanting a bit of luxury.
+- Luxury accommodation: Schloss Elmau in Munich is a perfect place to stay for families wanting a bit of luxury.
 There are fantastic ‘edutainment’ activities for kids including science workshops, debating clubs, hiking in the mountains and paddle-boarding, plus all kids meals are included.
-For the grown ups there is a rooftop spa and an infinity pool”.
-You can read her full review here.
+For the grown ups there is a rooftop spa and an infinity pool.
+You can read a full review from Emma here.